Kristina01111000/Drws_site/README.md

 Add links to the patreon on the four element institute Get a different picture for the youtube channel profile picture send comments back on the emial he sent me for audio

+Speaking to David the Publicist who looked at our GH site on his phone, he just got a play button for the video - no image of me.
+Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests.
+Any thoughts?